Skip to content

 Tulliallan Castle’s significance not only lies in its architectural beauty but also in its historical events and past owners.
 As the headquarters of the Scottish Police College, the castle continues to play a vital role in shaping the country’s policing services, while also preserving its rich heritage.

 In summary, Tulliallan Castle in Kincardine, Fife has a rich history spanning from its early beginnings in the 19th century to its present-day status.
 From being owned by notable families to serving as a base during World War II, the castle’s role has evolved through time.
-Today, as the home of the Scottish Police College, the castle remains a significant landmark in both Scottish architecture and history.
+Today, as the home of the Tulliallan Police College, the castle remains a significant landmark in both Scottish architecture and history.

 Architectural Features and Design